“At last I find you, you old sinner!” said

 Elanore colored, angry at this behavior towards her friend.
 “Even if you were trespassing, his response is incomprehensible—”

-As Edmund related the conversation that occurred, Elanore’s fingers began to pick at the embroidery on the quilted coverlet on the bed, her thoughts fully turned towards the Count.
+As Edmund related the conversation that occurred, Elanore’s fingers began to pick at the embroidery on the quilted coverlet on the bed.
 Edmund had the gift that hunters had, of reading creatures and understanding them.
 She allowed the possibility that his instincts also extended to people.
 She weighed out the warning that the Count had given her regarding the shadow creatures.
 Could he have been more afraid of them than she had realized?

 Even as Edmund’s narration finished, her thoughts remained far away on the Count and the shadow creatures.
-She failed to notice the silence that had lapsed and Edmund studying her.
-When he placed his hand over hers, halting her unintended destruction of the quilt, she looked up into his grey eyes.
+She failed to notice Edmund studying her in the ensuing silence.
+When he placed his hand over hers and halted her unintended destruction of the quilt, she quizzically looked up into his grey eyes.

-“Stop that,” he chided her gently and pulled her towards him.
+“Stop that,” he chided her gently before he pulled her towards him.